GilOliveira/schemadotorg/README.md

 - Should we prefix all schema field with schema_*?
 YES

 - Why are we seeing 1329 types? (/admin/reports/schemadotorg/docs/types)

+- Should we allow multiple Schema type mapping per entity type?

 - How to handle translations for imported data?